ethcatherders/EIPIP/All EIPIP Meetings/Meeting 012.md

 (James) - I'd also ask some editors about what they think; I'd recommend that, and everything else sounds good.

-## 5.1.
-Decisions
+## Decisions
 - *12.5* - Remove emergency EIP process item until such time that it becomes pertinent

-# 6. Various Final Topics
+# Various Final Topics

 Video | [56:08](https://youtu.be/5PSQDT1nr2E)

-## 6.1.
-EIPIP project board
+## 6. EIPIP project board

-(Pooja) - Okay, so we are almost at time but I want to share a couple of things here.
-We have created this EIP project code, the link is available in the agenda.
-Everyone can go ahead and look adn check that out.
-We'd love to have feedback.
+(Pooja) - Okay, so we are almost at the time but I want to share a couple of things here.
+We have created this EIP project board, the link is available on the agenda.
+Everyone can go ahead and look and check that out.
+We'd love to hear feedback.

 (James) - It's so good!